csparkresearch/csparkresearch.github.io/_posts/2019-07-04-half-wave-rectifier.md

 Screen shot of the oscilloscope program showing input and output of half wave rectifier.
 1N4148 diode at 1000Hz and 1kOhm load resistor.

 ![](/assets/blog/hw_ss.png){:class="ui image fluid centered"}

+### Drop in the peak voltage
+In case you hadn't noticed, the output waveform has a lower peak voltage than the input.
+This is a result of the barrier potential

+### Exercises

++ Measure the drop in peak voltage for different diodes ( 4148, LED, Zener, Schottky...)
++ Correlate your measurements with the knee voltage measured with the [Diode IV characteristics](/expeyes17/diode-iv) experiment

 ## Filtering with a 1uF Capacitor